 Jamie McCartney is an English artist, trained at Hartford Art School, USA, from where he graduated with highest honours in 1991.
 Jamie is an artist who is hard to define.
 He admits to having had a largely sculptural oevre but his work crosses many disciplines and he shuns any particular label.
 “I blame my degree in Experimental Studio Art...
 I’m still experimenting”.

 This is true.
 The Great Wall of Vagina proves it, as does his latest body of work, Physical Photography.
-These are themed life-sized body portriats taken without a camera.
+These are themed life-sized body portriats taken without a camera but with an adapted document scanner.
 If there is a McCartney signature it is his completely fresh approach to making art.
 No subject is taboo, no process or material is off limits.
 He embraces experiment as the driving force behind his creativity, often putting himself in extremis to fulfill his self-imposed briefs.
 When questioned, “I just make stuff” is his mantra.
 This mock humility belies a strong, some would say eccentric, character with a definite je ne sais quoi...
 He's a maverick, an enfant terrible and what he makes is causing quite a stir.

 McCartney began his career running his own forge, making abstract animal sculptures in steel.
 He subsequently moved into prop/model making, sculpting and special effects in the film industry.
 Jamie worked on films such as Blackhawk Down, Charlotte Gray, Around the World in 80 Days and Casino Royale.